 Like the AU version, this Aquos sense3 plus puts a strong emphasis on sound quality: enhancing viewing experience, Dolby Atmos®-compatible stereo speakers for Hi-Res audio have been installed on the device, one on the top edge and one on the bottom, capable of delivering three-dimensional and realistic, immersive sound.

-Of course, the focus of any smart device today is its screen, and Sharp never fail to impress: the 6.0" display has a resolution of 2220 x 1080 px and an 18.5: 9 ratio.
-While its not the 120 Hz IGZO found on the flagship devices, it employs technologies such as Rich Color Technology Mobile, Outdoor View for automatical adjustment of brightness and colour to make the display easy to view in the bright sunlight, and Virtual HDR for a jaw-dropping viewing experience.
+Of course, the focus of any smart device today is its screen, and Sharp never fail to impress: the 6.0" display has a resolution of 2220 x 1080 px and an 18.5:9 ratio.
+Amazingly, this mid-ranger also uses the 120 Hz IGZO found on the flagship devices, and also employs technologies such as Rich Color Technology Mobile, Outdoor View for automatical adjustment of brightness and colour to make the display easy to view in the bright sunlight, and Virtual HDR for a jaw-dropping viewing experience.
 And, as expected from all IGZO displays, it beats any other manufacturer's in terms of energy-saving and sensitivity.

-A mid-range device after all, the Aquos sense3 plus SH-M11 is powered by a Snapdragon 636 octa-core processor and has 6 GB of operating memory.
+Being a mid-range device, the Aquos sense3 plus SH-M11 is powered by a Snapdragon 636 octa-core processor and has 6 GB of operating memory.
 There's plenty of onboard storage with 128 GB ROM option, which can be expanded suing microSD cards of up to 512 GB size.

 This is the second (after the Aquos sense3 SH-M12) phone Sharp are releasing in Japan that supports two SIM cards (DSDV-compatible), both LTE-enabled.
 In addition, the sXGP standard is implemented to ensure high security and stable network communication, making it the ideal phone for corporate use (Android Enterprise Recommended).